Beyond Boston

 Salem Maritime National Historical Park

-Salem waterfront and national-park anchor
+Salem waterfront and national-park centerpiece

 It keeps Salem grounded in place and history before event-season pressure takes over.